 Other Christmas Horror Movies

-Looking to unwrap more creepy festival movies from under the Christmas tree?
-Okay you demon elves, here are a few more creepy holiday movies to make your horrifying Christmas party moviefest.
+Looking to unwrap more creepy and festive movies from under the Christmas tree?
+Okay you demon elves, here are a few more holiday shockers to make your horrifying Christmas party moviefest.

 - Santa Claus vs. The Devil (1959) is a Mexican fantasy film.
 It follows Santa, who is forced to fight against evil and save Christmas.
 The title is also known as Santa Claus.